mukulbhave/viden/README.md

   <img src="img/flow.svg" width="550" height="450" align="center">

 Currently we have created deep learning model to detect and recognise car license plate number only due to resource constraints.
-Even just for cars our tarining dataset was comparitively small (~300) car images downloaded from internet.
+Even just for cars our training dataset was comparitively small (~300) car images downloaded from internet.
 For text detection model we used a synthetic dataset.
 The dataset size was ~50k images which is comparitively smaller.CRNN+CTC model was trained on 8Gib GPU.
 The training ,validation and test set were in 80:10:10 ratio in both models training.